Ociidii-Works/graphene-theme/README.md

 While inside the `Packages` directory, clone the theme repository using the command below:

-    git clone https://github.com/ociidii-works/Graphene-Theme/ "Theme - Graphene"
+    git clone https://github.com/ociidii-works/theme_petroleum/ "Theme - Petroleum"

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Graphene`
+* Unzip the files and rename the folder to `Theme - Petroleum`
 * Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
 * Copy the folder into your Sublime Text `Packages` directory